 Example of data recovery:

-You can delete files stored on the XRootD disk cache by using the script xrdRemoteClean available on the interactive nodes at CC-IN2P3:
+You can delete files stored on the XRootD disk cache by using the script xrdRemoteClean available on the interactive servers at CC-IN2P3:

 % /usr/bin/xrdRemoteClean /hpss/in2p3.fr/<path>